Ring Fit Adventure: Reception

-Ring Fit Adventure received "generally favorable" reviews, according to review aggregator Metacritic, with a score of 83/100.
+Ring Fit Adventure received "generally favorable" reviews, according to review aggregator website Metacritic, with a score of 83/100.
 It has also been rated on IGN as 7.8/10.
-Many critics agree that while Ring Fit Adventure is not designed for strength training, it is effective exercise for maintaining fitness.
-The RPG elements of the game are very simplistic, which allows casual players to play the game with ease, but which can be disappointing for fans of RPGs who want more of a strategic challenge.
+Critics agreed that, while not designed for strength training, it was effective exercise for maintaining fitness.
+As well, they found its RPG elements to be simplistic, which made it more accessible to casual players, but could be disappointing those who wanted more of a strategic challenge.

 Sales

 Ring Fit Adventure debuted at #3 in the UK, and #1 in Japan and South Korea.
 In Japan, it sold 68,497 copies within its first week on sale, which placed it at number one on the all format sales chart.
 By December 2019, the game had shipped 2.73 million units worldwide.

 Due to the COVID-19 pandemic, demand for the game increased significantly, creating shortages.

 On June 18, 2020, it was confirmed that Ring Fit Adventure had sold over one million copies in Japan, where it shipped a total of 1,006,069 copies across the region.

 From launch to September 2020, the game has sold 5.84 million units worldwide.

-By March 31, 2021, sales reached 10.11 million copies.

 As of March 31, 2022, the game sold 14.09 million copies making it one of the best-selling Nintendo Switch games.

-By June 30, 2022, 14.54 million copies of the game were sold.
+By March 31, 2023, 15.38 million copies of the game were sold worldwide.